omerlandau/MHR-NLP-Transformers/README.md

 ### Alpha Matrix With Nuc Loss
 ![DE_with_nuc_loss_dec_self](DE_with_nuc_loss_dec_self.png)

-The heads composed from a linear combination of other heads.
+In this decoder self attention example, the heads composed from a linear combination of other heads.
 A nice observation is that the matrix is almost skew-symmetric neglecting the non zeroed diagonal and up to some values differences.